Discover Career Opportunities

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-This is your opportunity to ensure that the hiring manager knows that you have the right experience for the job.
-Mention specific issues raised during the interview and explain (with examples) how you can help to address their needs.
+This is your opportunity to show the hiring manager that you have the right experience for the job.
+Address specific issues raised during the interview and explain, using examples, how you can contribute to solving their challenges.
+Highlight your understanding of the role and show that you’ve carefully considered how your skills align with their needs.

 We earn a commission if you click this link and make a purchase at no additional cost to you.